Call now

 • Avoid environmental stressors such as a dirty environment, drafts, or excessive handling, as these can exacerbate respiratory diseases in rats.

 Avoid exposing your rats to fumes from smoking, scented soaps, and cleaning chemicals to prevent respiratory issues.
+Using a complete guide to identifying and safely cleaning rodent droppings can further reduce airborne irritants and pathogens.
 A clean and calm environment can significantly aid recovery and improve their overall well-being.

 Humidity Control and Its Role in Respiratory Health